SCIInstitute/ShapeWorks/BUILD.md

 BUILD_CLEAN=1 NUM_PROCS=8 VXL_DIR=/mylocation/ ./superbuild
 ```

-The following dependencies are installed in superbuild.
+The following dependencies are automatically installed in superbuild.
 We show which lines they are found on for convenience:

-**Qt5** Is an optional dependency which is not installed in the superbuild script.
-However, it is required for using ShapeWorksView2 (our visualization application).
-If you are planning on using the visualization tools, you can install Qt before running the superbuild script.
-This is done easily in conda: `conda install --yes -c anaconda qt`.
-Without conda you can install it from their [site](https://doc.qt.io/qt-5/gettingstarted.html#online-installation).

 **VXL** [65-77]